akshaykmanoj/spry/support/assurance/scf/Spryfile.md

 is how matching occurs.
 The `--BEGIN` and `--END` comments are not required by Spry but make it easier to trace where _partial_ injections are occurring.

+⚠️ Content injection content happens _before_ any other interpolation so the final interpolation for injected content will occur in the destination cell.

 ```sql PARTIAL global-layout.sql --inject **/*
 -- BEGIN: PARTIAL global-layout.sql
 SELECT 'shell' AS component,